Diagnosis

 Oncology

-If your healthcare provider thinks you might have laryngeal cancer, you will need certain exams and tests to be sure.
+If your doctor thinks you might have a soft tissue sarcoma, you'll need certain exams to be sure.
+Learn what tests you may need.

 Read article